BCFeather/BCFeather/README.md

 Currently learning C++ & Python.
 I am at school so it may be a little difficult to contact me.
 # how to contact me.
 Contact me to learn more about me!
 Email me at baocaozhe@foxmail.com.
 WeChat, QQ and Twitter are also available.

 My accounts:
-1.WeChat: baocaozhe
+- WeChat: baocaozhe
-2.QQ: (Privacy)
+- QQ: (Privacy)
-3.Weibo: (Privacy)
+- Weibo: (Privacy)
-4.Twitter: @baocaozhe
+- Twitter: @baocaozhe
-5.Crowdin: @Bluewing
+- Crowdin: @Bluewing
+# things I am good at.
+- Losing my accounts.
+I have lost them three times.
 # more information?
 And there is more about what I do on SatWiki.
 - Translate things from [Gunter](https://space.skyrocket.de/).
 - Perfect the rules and regulations.
 - Maybe more…
-# Things I am good at.
-- Losing my accounts.
-I have lost them for three times.

 # and my friends.
 - **[@yusancky ](https://github.com/yusancky)**.